- Color Graphics

 Engraving Color Graphics And Logos

 At GlassWithaTwist.com, we can use your colored graphic to create your engraving.
 Please note that glass only engraves in the single color of frosted white, as we are physically carving into the surface of the glass with a sand abrasive.
 The different colors included in your graphic will all appear the same.
 For that reason, we generally recommend supplying us with pure black and white or single color graphics.
-Some multi-color graphics can also translate easily….however, others will not.
+Some multi-color graphics can also translate easily, however, this is not always the case.
 Below are several examples to help illustrate this.
 Samples of colored graphics are on the left.
 Photographs of actual glasses engraved with those graphics are on the right.

 Although there are four colors included in the above graphic (blue, light blue, purple, and light purple), none of the colors touch or overlap each other.
 Because of this, they can all be expressed in the single color of frosted white without losing any of the details in the graphic.

 There are two colors included in the above graphic (red and blue).
 Both the red and the blue can’t be engraved as is.
-If we did, there would be no distinction between the two colors.
-The “All Night” text would disappear into the background circle.
+If we did, there would be no distinction between the two colors—the graphic would engrave as a solid circle and the “All Night” text would disappear into the background.
 However, we can achieve a successful result by removing the red color and engraving what is left.